kairuiyang07/adst-lab.github.io/_pages/generate-interchanges.md

 ![test_img](../images/gendongtu03.GIF)

-Yuan Zhou, Gengjie Lin, Yun Tang,  "FLYOVER: A Model-Driven Method to Generate Diverse Highway Interchanges for Autonomous Vehicle Testing," which is Accepted by ICRA  2023：[URL](https://doi.org/10.48550/arXiv.2301.12738)
+Yuan Zhou, Gengjie Lin, Yun Tang,  "FLYOVER: A Model-Driven Method to Generate Diverse Highway Interchanges for Autonomous Vehicle Testing," which is Accepted by ICRA  2023, [see details](https://doi.org/10.48550/arXiv.2301.12738).

 [Here you can download our dataset](https://ntutangyun.github.io/highway-interchange-dataset-website/)